Periodic multi-pulses and spectral stability in Hamiltonian PDEs with symmetry: Numerical Results

 \section{Numerical Results}

 In this section, we present numerical results for the existence and spectrum of periodic multi-pulse solutions to KdV5.
 We start with the construction of the primary pulse solution.
-For $p = -1$ and $c = 36/169$, the exact solution to \cref{KdV5eq4} is known \cite[(3)]{Pelinovsky2007}
+For $p = -1$ and $c = 36/169$, the exact solution to \cref{KdV5eq4} is known \cite{Pelinovsky2007}

-We use AUTO for parameter continuation in $c$ and $p$ until $-2 \sqrt{c} < p < 2 \sqrt{c}$, so that \cref{hyp:hypeq} is satisfied.
+We use AUTO \cite{AUTO} for parameter continuation in $c$ and $p$ until $-2 \sqrt{c} < p < 2 \sqrt{c}$, so that \cref{hyp:hypeq} is satisfied.
 Following the AUTO demo \texttt{kdv}, we formulate the problem using equation \cref{KdV5ham2}, and use a small parameter $\epsilon$ to break the Hamiltonian structure.
 We impose periodic boundary conditions and rescale the domain from $[-X, X]$ to $[0, 1]$, using the domain size $X$ as a parameter.

 To construct a periodic double pulse $q_2(x)$, we discretize equation \cref{KdV5eq4} using Fourier spectral differentiation matrices to enforce periodic boundary conditions.
-As an initial ansatz, we take two copies of the primary pulse spliced together at the distances predicted by \cref{2pulsebifurcation}.
+As an initial ansatz, we take two copies of the primary pulse joined together at the distances predicted by \cref{2pulsebifurcation}.
 We then solve for the periodic double pulse using Matlab's \texttt{fsolve} function.
 This same procedure can also be used to construct arbitrary periodic multi-pulses.
-We can also vary the domain size $X$ by parameter continuation in AUTO, from which verify that asymmetric periodic 2-pulses bifurcate from symmetric periodic 2-pulses in a series of pitchfork bifurcations (\cref{fig:KdV5periodicMP}, center panel).
-Next, we compute the spectrum of $\partial_x \calE''(q_2)$ by discretizing the linear operator using Fourier spectral differentiation matrices and using Matlab's \texttt{eig} function (\cref{fig:KdV5eigs1}).
+We can also vary the domain size $X$ by parameter continuation in AUTO.
+Using this, we verify that asymmetric periodic 2-pulses bifurcate from symmetric periodic 2-pulses in a series of pitchfork bifurcations (\cref{fig:KdV5periodicMP}, center panel).